deckhouse/deckhouse/modules/040-control-plane-manager/docs/FAQ.md

     You should read carefully what converge is going to do when it asks for approval.

-    If converge is requesting approval for another master it should be skipped by saying "no".
+    If converge requests approval for another master node, it should be skipped by saying "no".

    ```bash
    dhctl converge --ssh-agent-private-keys=/tmp/.ssh/<SSH_KEY_FILENAME> --ssh-user=<USERNAME> \